The number of Americans with health insurance is decreasing. Why?

 Here are a few things to keep in mind as you think about your health insurance coverage.

-Health insurance coverage from employers isn’t necessarily expanding as the economy does.
+2. Know the limits of employer-sponsored coverage Health insurance coverage from employers isn’t necessarily expanding as the economy does.
 Even if your employer offers coverage, it may not be enough.
-Make sure to read the details of your plan so you know what services are covered.
+Make sure to read the details of your plan so you know what services are covered, and which are not, so you can avoid a surprise bill.

 If you have experienced a major life change, like a marriage or the birth of a baby, you may qualify for special enrollment, which allows you to get a new plan outside of the open enrollment period.